Interact with local operators during a control plane outage

 Unable to connect to the server: dial tcp SERVER_IP:8443: i/o timeout

-Manage custom resources in the data plane
+Manage a custom resource (CR) in the data plane

 Each data plane runs its own Kubernetes API server, independent of the Mission Control control plane.
 You can interact with this API directly using standard Kubernetes tools: